qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-2.rst

 Finishing the constructor
 =========================

-Now i'ts time to finish the constructor.
+Now it's time to finish the constructor.

 ::